naturalis/barcode-constrained-phylogeny-backbone/doc/project-doc.md

 - Extract branching order information from OpenToL subtrees
 - Apply this branching information to resolve polytomies in the original tree
 - Batch API requests where possible to minimize network overhead
-- Handle "mrca" nodes (e.g., "mrcaott170987ott201497") correctly as legitimate internal nodes

-### Polytomy Resolution Strategy
+### Polytomy Resolution Algorithm
+1. **Tree Annotation**:
+   - Annotate tree with tip counts, pruned tips lists, and OTT IDs
+   - Calculate tip counts in post-order traversal (children before parents)

+2. **OpenToL-based Resolution**:
+   - Extract taxon names from polytomy child nodes
+   - Resolve names to OTT IDs using OpenToL TNRS API
+   - Fetch induced subtree from OpenToL based on these OTT IDs
-1. **Primary Resolution**: Use OpenToL topology to inform polytomy resolution where possible
+   - Apply OpenToL topology to resolve the polytomy
-2. **Handling Partial Resolution**: For partially resolved nodes (containing both resolved subtrees and unresolved direct children):
+   - Special handling for MRCA nodes and polyphyletic subtrees

+3. **Weighted Pruning Strategy**:
+   - When OpenToL resolution fails or is partial:
+     - Sort child nodes by tip count (ascending)
-   - Keep the resolved portion as one child
+     - Keep the two largest children (those with most tips)
-   - Select one unresolved taxon to keep (preferably one with multiple descendants) as the second child
-   - Prune all other unresolved taxa
+     - Prune the smaller children
-3. **Information Loss Minimization**: When choosing which unresolved taxon to keep, prioritize those with more descendant tips
+     - Track pruned tips by their process IDs (leaf labels)
+   - This ensures minimal information loss while achieving bifurcation

+4. **Post-Resolution Processing**:
+   - Compute branch lengths using BranchOptimizer
+   - Place pruned sequences back onto the backbone
+   - Graft family-level subtrees

+### Branch Length Optimization
-4. **Optimization**: Compute branch lengths on the resolved topology using IQTree (preferred for large trees) or RAxML-NG
+- Compute branch lengths on the resolved topology using IQTree (preferred for large trees) or RAxML-NG
+- Ensure all branch lengths are proportional and biologically plausible

 ### Sequence Integration
-- Track all pruned taxa for later reintegration via placement
 - Place pruned tips and unplaced sequences onto the backbone tree
 - Support for grafting family-level subtrees using the Bactria pipeline's `graft_clades` step